 Leather Is a Catastrophe for Humans and Nature

 Leather not only causes animals to suffer, it is also one of the most environmentally damaging products in the world.
 Each day, irreplaceable rainforests are cleared to raise cows and grow their feed.
 The animals’ methane emissions also contribute tremendously to climate change.
 In addition, numerous chemicals such as chromium and formaldehyde are used in the tanning process, which poses a danger to both the environment and humans.
-End products like shoes, handbags, and clothing often contain traces of chromium-6, a carcinogenic heavy metal.
+The toxic waste from tanneries runs off into local water sources in countries like Bangladesh, poisoning entire ecosystems and increasing tannery workers’ risk of skin cancer at alarming rates.
+And even the tanning industry admits that regardless of the tanning method used, animal-based leather does not effectively biodegrade.
+Leather shoes, handbags, and clothing often contain traces of chromium-6, a carcinogenic heavy metal.

 What You Can Do

 Regardless of leather’s origins, it is always linked with animal suffering and environmental degradation.
 While we treat dogs and cats as our companions, millions of animals like cows, sheep, and goats are standing knee-deep in their own excrement, tormented with electric shocks, transported in cramped tractor-trailers halfway around the globe, and finally killed.
 These sensitive animals feel joy, pain, and fear and share our desire to live but are deprived of life so that their skins can be stolen from them and turned into handbags, shoes, and furniture.